Competition-based pricing is a method that, put simply, involves setting your prices in relation to the prices of your competitors.

 Identify the competitors in your market

-The first step to competitor-based pricing is to figure out who your competitors are.
+The first step to competitor-based pricing is determining who your competitors are.
 Which companies are selling similar products or services?
 This is fairly standard market research you should be performing already.

 Then, group them by specific characteristics, such as tenure and market share.
 Pick out the companies that most closely match your own brand’s profile—these are your top competitors.